Espresso is the pure, concentrated form of coffee. But does packing more coffee flavor into a tiny shot mean you get a bigger dose of caffeine too?

 According to USDA, a shot of Espresso has 60-72 mg of caffeine with a typical serving size of 1 to 1.5 ounces, while a double shot of Espresso has 120-133 mg of caffeine with a typical serving size of 2 to 2.5 ounces.

-A triple espresso shot contains about three times the caffeine of a solo shot – so around 200 mg typically.
+A triple espresso shot contains about three times the caffeine of a solo shot – around 200 mg typically.
 Triple shots aren’t as common as solo or double espresso, however, some specialty coffee chains like Starbucks offer a triple shot base in some of their extra-large lattes and cappuccinos.

-Generally, a regular 8-ounce cup of brewed coffee has 80-120 mg of caffeine.
+For comparison, a regular 8-ounce cup of brewed coffee has 80-120 mg of caffeine.
 But it depends on several factors like brewing method, type of coffee beans, the size of the cup, and the amount of coffee used while brewing a cup.

 There are many different popular brewing methods like French Press, pour-over, and Cold Brew.
 Each of these methods has a different brewing style which can affect the amount of caffeine in the drink.

-The type of coffee beans used can also affect the amount of caffeine in your coffee.
 Robusta beans, which are generally considered to be of lower quality, actually have more caffeine than Arabica beans, which are more popular with coffee enthusiasts.

 Robusta beans contain 18-20 milligrams of caffeine per gram, while Arabica beans contain 10-12 milligrams of caffeine per gram.